Student Eligibility to Apply for an Off-Campus May Term

 - Special competencies and requirements (such as language skills or course pre-requisites).

 - Demonstrated emotional stability and maturity, indicating the ability to lead a stable, responsible and healthy lifestyle.
 The International Programs office may therefore consult with the relevant college personnel for advice concerning, but not limited to, recent and serious medical or emotional problems, recent and serious violations of acceptable community behavior such as substance abuse, threats of physical harm, damage or destruction of property, sexual assault.
-Students on social probation are not eligible to participate.
+Students on Disciplinary Probation are not eligible to participate.

 - Academic Status.